-We solve this by showing that POPF "almost UC-realizes" a functionality \mathcal{F}{POPF} , where instead of full UC-realization of a functionality, we only require that a specific class of higher level protocols that use \mathcal{F}{POPF} remain secure if the real POPF is used instead.5 We are able to achieve this weaker security notion, as now the guess of an RO query can appear in a hybrid in the proof of security of the higher level protocol, which is not an issue (a similar technique was used in [CDG+18]).
+We solve this by showing that POPF "almost UC-realizes" a functionality $\mathcal{F}{POPF}$ , where instead of full UC-realization of a functionality, we only require that a specific class of higher-level protocols that use $\mathcal{F}{POPF}$ remain secure if the real POPF is used instead.
+We are able to achieve this weaker security notion, as now the guess of an RO query can appear in a hybrid in the proof of security of the higher-level protocol, which is not an issue.
+(A similar technique was used in [CDG+18].)
 At the same time, the almost UC notion is sufficient for the higher-level protocol; in particular, (O)EKE built on top of our POPF is (fully) UC-secure.
+We expect the notion of "almost UC-realization" to have applications beyond the present work.
+E.g, the security loss when replacing an ideal functionality with a protocol that UC-realizes it is additive by the UC composition theorem [Can01, Theorem 3]: almost-UC can be used to recover secure composition in cases where one expects a super-additive security loss.